Mikheeva/datasciencecoursera/README.md

 # datasciencecoursera
-A part of project for The Data Scientist’s Toolbox - to set up a Github account.
+A part of project for The Data Scientist’s Toolbox - to set up a Github account and create a repository.